-- To 'buy in' a sports specialist teacher to work alongside all class teachers.
-The coach will work with each class in six week blocks throughout the academic year, allowing the teachers to observe good practice that they can incorporate into their own future practice.
+- To 'buy in' a specialist teacher to work alongside class teachers.
+This will allow the teachers to observe good practice that they can incorporate into their own future practice.
 Historically, this has been extremely successful and all staff that have received the training have said that they had learnt a lot from the experience and it impacted significantly on their practice.
-In order that all staff receives this training, we are now receiving a coach in school Monday-Thursday and teachers will be able to access CPD every morning, allowing them more opportunities to develop their skills.
-By the end of this academic year, each teacher in the school should have received a minimum of one six week blocks, with many staff having received more than this.

 - To purchase new equipment to enhance the enjoyment and opportunity for children to take part in physical activity.
 This should include increasing the amount of ICT used in PE sessions, linking other curriculum areas with PE and provide equipment available for after school clubs.

 - Cover for the PE coordinator to attend CPD courses on leadership in PE and management of Sport Leader impact and the organisation of Intra-School competitions.